 When you sit at your desk all day your hips tighten, and your thoracic spine stiffens.
 If you then don’t stretch well before your game, or do some functional movements during the week to try and stop this happening, you can’t help but rotate from your lumbar spine when you play.

-Because of our posture and daily influences, you have prevented the bits which should move well moving and put more demand on the bits that should be stable.
-We have stopped the distribution of forces through your spine.
+Because of our posture and daily influences, you have prevented the bits which should move well from moving and put more demand on the bits that should be stable.
+The distribution of forces through your spine is now not optimised.

 How can I stop my back aching when I play golf?